 Apple fingerprints and data of their resistance to RAA were submitted to pattern recognition techniques: Principal Component Analysis (PCA), Hierarchical Cluster Analysis (HCA), Partial Least Square-Discriminant Analysis (PLS-DA) and Orthogonal PLS-DA (OPLS-DA).
 Dataset containing 1983 variables were pareto-scaled and logarithmic transformed.
 No outliers or extreme samples were detected by PCA.
 The bidimensional plot of the sample scores in the spaces defined by the two first principal components, as well as HCA, showed two clusters of the samples according to the established classes (R and S).
 PLS-DA achieved a binary classification model with recognition and prediction abilities in cross-validation of 100% of hits for both classes.
 The S-plots of the cross-validated OPLS-DA model obtained was used to select the relevant features for the differentiation of the cultivars according to their resistance to RAA.
-All these techniques revealed that the main features were due to 4-CQA, present in higher concentrations in resistant cultivars; and to 5-pCoQA, in higher concentrations in susceptible cultivars, in accordance with previous study [1], and confirmed that the isomerisations of hydroxycinnamic acids are the key metabolic reactions of the phenylpropanoid pathway for a cultivar to be resistant or susceptible to RAA.
+All these techniques revealed that the main features were due to 4-CQA, present in higher concentrations in resistant cultivars; and to 5-pCoQA, in higher concentrations of hydroxycinnamic acids are the key metabolic reactions of the phenylpropanoid pathway for a cultivar to be resistant or susceptible to RAA.